apache/commons-daemon/src/samples/README.txt

 ProcrunService
 --------------
 This is a simple Windows Service application.
+It can be run either in Jvm or Java modes.
-See ProcrunService.cmd for a sample installation script.
+See ProcrunServiceInstall.cmd for a sample installation script.